 - You CAN stop to rest, relax, read, meditate, do yoga, or just take a nap.

 - If you’re a traditionalist, try to minimize stops to buy or pick up food or liquids—aside from in “transition.”
 This is where the hardcore planner will really shine.
-We’ll talk about the special gear/nutrition you might need to make that happen.
+We’ll talk about the special gear/nutrition you might need to make that happen below.

 - Transition can be your house, a car, or just a place to stash stuff.
 Obviously be sure your gear is safe while you’re out.